esha-ahmed/arduino-for-beginners/README.md

 # arduino-for-beginners
- this depository is for easy aurduino programs
+This repository is made to host easy arduino projects